pinax/pinax-blog/README.rst

 Documentation
 ---------------

+The pinax-blog documentation is available at https://pinax-blog.readthedocs.org/en/latest/.
 The Pinax documentation is available at http://pinaxproject.com/pinax/.

 Code of Conduct